-The Asus ROG Strix XG27UQ is the best 144Hz 4K gaming monitor and may be cheaper than you expect.
-We've seen it listed for $800, but as of writing we're seeing it for $884.
-It doesn’t have a premium FALD backlight for beautiful HDR; however, HDR performance is still impressive, with thanks due to an effective edge-array backlight and the monitor's Dynamic Dimming feature.
+The Asus ROG Strix XG27UQ is the best 144Hz 4K gaming monitor and may be cheaper than you expect, as we've seen it listed for $800 (opens in new tab).
+Unfortunately, the XG27UQ doesn't have a premium FALD backlight for beautiful HDR; however, HDR performance is still impressive, thanks to an effective edge-array backlight and the screen's Dynamic Dimming feature.

 The ROG Strix XG27UQ stacked up well in our testing regarding both response time and input lag.
 The input lag test outperformed other 144Hz monitors, including the Acer Predator X27 and Asus ROG Swift PG27UQ, which went for about $2,000 each.
 And while the XG27UQ is listed as a FreeSync monitor, we could run G-Sync on it successfully.

 A little more affordable than the other 144Hz options on this page, the Acer Predator XB273K is the best 4K gaming monitor at that ideal refresh rate for value-seekers.
 During fast-paced games with settings maxed, there was no blur.
 G-Sync worked successfully--with both standard and HDR content-- to fight screen tearing when paired with an Nvidia graphics card.
 The monitor kept up well with other 144 Hz displays during our testing and even beat the Asus ROG Swift PG27UQ and Acer Predator X27, which are about $2,000 monitors when it came to input lag.